plutzer/worm_analysis/README.md

 # worm_analysis
-Code for processing and analyzing worm images and data.
+Code for processing and analyzing C. elegans images and data.